 On the seventh day, we will join a tour along Iceland’s South Coast.
 This day will be more relaxing but no less beautiful.
 During this nature sightseeing trip, you will see two of the most famous waterfalls in Iceland, Skógafoss and Seljalandsfoss, and the famous black sand beach with its thrilling rock formations, sea stacks, and stone arches.
 To serve as proper closure for this amazing adventure, we will strap on crampons and climb up a thrilling glacier!
 After our long day, we will return to Reykjavík and spend the night in a hotel.

 For the final day of our adventure, we will explore the natural attractions of the famous Golden Circle tour route.
-This will lead us around Iceland’s most well-known geological features: the geothermal zone with its spouting geysers, an enormous waterfall, and the site where we will be able to walk along the crack between the tectonic plates.
+This will lead us around Iceland’s most well-known geological features: the geothermal zone with its spouting geysers, an enormous waterfall, and the site where we will be able to walk along the cradrop offck between the tectonic plates.
 After exploring Iceland’s absolute must-visit places, we will head to a geothermal hot pool called the Secret Lagoon which we can soak in and relax with hot springs and mini geysers surrounding us.
-After the full day tour, we will head back to Reykjavík and you will be dropped off near a hotel that has been booked for you for the night.
+After the full day tour, we will head back to Reykjavík to one of preferred our drop off location.

 Day 1 : Drive to Landmannalaugar and Start the Laugavegur Trek